Equality and Diversity

 We've signed up to the Rooney Rule, which means that any BME candidates who meet the minimum criteria for a senior role or any other management roles where we consider there to be an imbalance in genders, will automatically get shortlisted for interview.
 We've also extended this to include female candidates for senior roles.

-We're one of the first adopters of the Houseproud Pledge, a scheme designed to ensure Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ+) residents are able to enjoy their homes without fear of discrimination.
+We were one of the first adopters of the Houseproud Pledge, a scheme designed to ensure Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ+) residents are able to enjoy their homes without fear of discrimination.

 I'm on the HARTbeat Aspire course which has really helped me identify my career goals.
 As a woman from a black and minority background working in a male dominated industry, it's been great to interact with women on a similar journey to myself.”Taranjit Sandhar, Construction Project Manager